rstudio/team-admin.rstudio.com/docs/rstudio_connect/configure_connect.md

 ## User Management and Authentication

-### User Management and Authentication

-Three parts:
+This breaks down into three parts:

 Nr     | Part            | Description
 -----  | --------------  | -----------------------